[William Myers, Jr. and Daisy Myers sitting at home]

 -

-When Levittown was first created the housing agreements included racist policies barring people of color from living in the community.
+When Levittown was first developed, the housing agreements included racist policies barring people of color from living in the community.
 The Myers became the first Black family to move into the 15,000 home all-White Levittown community in Bristol Township.
-They moved out of the integrated housing community of Bloomsdale to 43 Deepgreen Lane in Levittown in August 1957.
+They moved to 43 Deepgreen Lane in Levittown in August 1957, having purchased the Levittown home from a Jewish couple.

 The move had only been the distance of one mile but the Myers’ family new address lead to months of protests and threats from White local citizens.
 Eventually, with the aid of police and media coverage the protests stopped.
 The Myers remained in their Levittown home for four years.